 The United States Fashion Industry Association (USFIA) produces an annual Fashion Industry Benchmarking Study, in conjunction with Dr. Sheng Lu, Associate Professor in the University of Delaware's Department of Fashion & Apparel Studies.
 This annual survey of executives from leading fashion brands, retailers, importers, and wholesalers covers the business outlook, sourcing practices, utilization of Free Trade Agreements and preference programs, and views on trade policy.

-In July 2022, we released the ninth annual Fashion Industry Benchmarking Study.
+In July 2023, we released the tenth annual Fashion Industry Benchmarking Study.

 Key findings from the 2023 Fashion Industry Benchmarking Study include:

 - The uncertain macroeconomic outlook poses significant business challenges to U.S. fashion companies in 2023